HMNZS Tui (1970): RNZN

 In 1970, she was transferred to the RNZN, and was commissioned on 11 September 1970 as HMNZS Tui.
-Tui was named after the Tui bird, and was the second of two ships with this name to serve in the RNZN.
+Tui was named after the Tūī bird, and was the second of two ships with this name to serve in the RNZN.

 After a partial refit and the installation and testing of scientific equipment, Tui began a program of work for the Defence Scientific Establishment in Auckland.
 For years Tui went unobtrusively about the kind of work she was designed for, primarily underwater acoustics.

 Tui worked in Australian, Indian Ocean and South Pacific waters.
 She worked on Auckland University research, with DSIR scientists, and with other oceanographic ships.
 Tui also took part in several American research programs.
 Her acoustic research was mainly to do with the detection and tracking of submarines.

 During the 1970s she made an extensive search for the Maria Theresa Reef.

 Decommissioning and fate

 In 1997, Tui was decommissioned and was replaced by the hydrographic ship HMNZS Resolution.

 In February 1999, Tui was scuttled 2 km from Tutukaka Heads to serve as a tourist attraction and wreck for divers, following a period of work on her which removed any objects in danger of breaking free and welding shut any areas that may have posed a hazard for wreck divers.
 Her anchor was presented to the City of Napier.